scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

   This model is used for storing question test cases.

-  Different test case models are available which subclasses the TestCase model.
-Some of these are:
+  Different test case models are available which subclass the TestCase model.
+  Some of these are -

   - StandardTestCase